CakeML/game-of-life/README.md

   [![Spaceship evolution](./spaceships.svg)](./spaceships.svg)

 The tools for creating these images are in [`gol_svgScript.sml`](./gol_svgScript.sml), so you can modify them to e.g. see images of the rest of the gates or show other patterns, etc.

+There is also a simulator at [`ts/gol.html`](ts/gol.html) which you can use to see the symbolic computation in action.
+Hover over the pixels to see the values assigned at each point.